Samueldial/PythonDocStudying/scrap/README.md

-# Projetos envolvendo scraping com python
+# scrapping projects with python